-Georgia tourist attractions for which this European country gros in popularity among travelers.
+Georgia tourist attractions are so amazing that this European country grows in popularity among travelers in recent years fast.
 If few years back only few people could find this Caucasus country on the map, everyone who enjoys nature, outdoor and hiking, did put it on their travel bucket list now for sure.

 Best Georgia tourist attractions

 One of a kind thing of the Svaneti region are its Svan towers – for sure one of the most unique Georgia tourist attractions, which cannot be found anywhere else in the world.
 They were used as a defense towers, but some of them are still used for living.
 You will see many of them in Mestia, but for the best views we recommend you to visit the remote Ushguli, which is put under UNESCO due to them.